nabeelali99/Quizzy/README.md

-# Quizzy
+# quizzy
-A Quiz Web Application based on major events occurred in 2023.
+A quiz web application based on major events occurred in 2023.